elliottcooper18/TCP-Joke-Server/README.md

 The server takes the different parts of the jokes, and writes it to the client, and waits for a response before sending the next part.

-Each time a joke has been completed, the server will ask the client if they want another one, if the client responds with 'yes' another will be sent, otherwise progam is terminated.
+Each time a joke has been completed, the server will ask the client if they want another one.
+If the client responds with 'yes' another will be sent, otherwise progam is terminated.

 The server will only respond upon an accepted response -